Arhan-Baltes11/PTAO-ProjectTextAdventureOop/README.md

 ### V 0.0.4 - Cartographer
  - Made a method to write the Locations.json file
+ - Removed Weather from Location class due to redundancy

 ### V 0.0.3 - Butler
  - Added org/json to allow Json files to be read.